rjmurillo/moq.analyzers/README.md

 # Moq.Analyzers

-Visual Studio extension and Roslyn analyzer that helps to write unit tests using Moq mocking library.
-Port of Resharper extension to Roslyn.
+**Moq.Analyzers** is a Roslyn analyzer that helps to write unit tests using the popular and friend [Moq](https://github.com/devlooped/moq) library.
+Moq.Analyzers protects you from popular mistakes and warns you if something is wrong with your Moq configuration:

-Note: If you are using Visual Studio 2017 then you can additionally install [Moq.Autocomplete](https://github.com/Litee/moq.autocomplete) extension/package to get better autocomplete suggestions when writing code.

 ## Detected issues